jessicamcinchak/slider-widget/README.md

 # slider-widget

-slider-widget is a JavaScript module that uses jQuery UI's slider together with Backbone's event system to track active data points and trigger custom change events.
+slider-widget is a JavaScript module that uses [jQuery UI's slider](https://jqueryui.com/slider/) together with [Backbone's events module](http://backbonejs.org/#Events) to track an active data point and trigger a custom change event.

 # Usage